Climate Change and Water: Water Supply, Water Quality, and Water Cycle

 Conventionally, as winter snowpack liquefies in the springtime, it gradually adds new water to waterways and streams and assists with recharging drinking water supplies.

-Nonetheless, as the air warms, numerous regions get more precipitation as downpours instead of snow.
-This implies less water is being put away for later as snowpack.
-Likewise, the downpour really speeds up the liquefying of snow that is now on the ground.
+Nonetheless, as the air warms, numerous regions receive more precipitation, such as downpours, instead of snow.
+This implies that less water is stored for later use as snowpack.
+Likewise, the downpour speeds up the liquefaction of snow on the ground.

 The absence of snowpack can prompt drier circumstances later in the year, which can be awful information for areas that depend on snowmelt to top off their drinking water supplies.